-(xiii) Warranty provisions
+(xiv) Warranty provisions

-The Group provides warranty provisions on all its products sold.
+The Company provides warranty provisions on all its products sold.
 A provision is recognised at the time the product is sold.
-The Group does not provide extended warranties or maintenance contracts to its customers.
+The Company does not provide extended warranties or maintenance contracts to its customers.

-(xiv) Finance income and expense
+(xv) Finance income and expense

 Finance income consists of interest income on funds invested, dividend income and gains on the disposal of FVTPL financial assets.
-Interest income is recognized as it accrues in the consolidated statement of profit and loss, using the effective interest method.
+Interest income is recognized as it accrues in the statement of profit and loss, using the effective interest method.

-Dividend income is recognized in the consolidated statement of profit and loss on the date that the Group's right to receive payment is established.
+Dividend income is recognized in the statement of profit and loss on the date that the Company's right to receive payment is established.

 Finance expenses consist of interest expense on loans and borrowings.
-Borrowing costs are recognized in the consolidated statement of profit and loss using the effective interest method.
+Borrowing costs are recognized in the statement of profit and loss using the effective interest method.